This specialization is offered to qualified Counseling Psychology, School Psychology or Couples and Family Therapy graduate students.

 Required Continuous Learning Activities

-Twenty hours of participation in educational and cultural events specifically focused on Latina/o and/or Spanish speaking communities.
-Examples include lectures, panel presentations, and conferences (e.g. see CLLAS website or NLPA conference).
-Also a graduate level course of 2-4 credits that is focused on history or culture and approved by the SLPSR Director.
+Twenty hours of participation in educational and cultural events specifically focused on Latinx and/or Spanish speaking communities.
+Examples include lectures, panel presentations, and conferences (e.g. see CLLAS website or NLPA conference) could also consist of a graduate level course of 2-4 credits focused on Latinx histories or cultures and approved by the SLPSR Director.

 Required Capstone Project

 The Spanish Language Psychological Service and Research Capstone Project requires preparing and delivering an oral presentation in Spanish that is a minimum of 15 minutes in length.
-The presentation must be either a case presentation on mental health services provided to a Latina/o Spanish speaking client, or a presentation of clinical intervention research conducted with Latina/o Spanish-speaking participants.
+The presentation must be either a case presentation on mental health services provided to a Latinx Spanish speaking client, or a presentation of clinical intervention research conducted with Latinx Spanish-speaking participants.